Sea Stars (professional wrestling)

 The Sea Stars, also known as Team Sea Stars, are a professional wrestling tag team consisting of sisters Ashley Vox and Delmi Exo (real names Ashley and Elizabeth Medrano).
 The two were the longest reigning Shimmer Tag Team Champions in history, holding the titles until the company’s shutdown in 2021 therefore making them the final champions as well.

 History

 They first fought together in 2015.
 They have appeared in All Elite Wrestling (AEW), Impact Wrestling, Ring of Honor (ROH) and notably for Shimmer Women Athletes, where they became Shimmer Tag Team Champions in 2019.

 Independent Circuit (2015–present)

 The two began competing in Shimmer Women Athletes in 2019, where they won and became the Shimmer Tag Team Champions by defeating Cheerleader Melissa and Mercedes Martinez on November 2, 2019 at Volume 115.
-The two were the longest reigning Shimmer Tag Team Champions in history at 730 days during their first reign, holding the titles until the company’s shut down on November 1, 2021.
+The two were the longest reigning Shimmer Tag Team Champions in history at 730 days during their first and only reign, holding the titles until the company’s shut down on November 1, 2021.